 Traditionally, an expatriate will accept a short-term or long-term assignment, and upon assignment completion, they’ll either return to their home country or onwards to a new destination.
 But sometimes, an assignment can turn into a permanent position in the host country, and the company will decide to shift the employee from their assignment package to local pay, terms, conditions, and benefits.
 In mobility-speak, we refer to this as “localizing”, and there are a couple of different strategies to make this transition, depending upon the employer’s goals (or, in some cases, the employee’s).

 While many companies lack a formal policy or guideline to handle localization, we expect to see this trend shift as localizations rise – whether employee or employer-initiated.
-After all, mobility leaders prioritizing cost-containment in 2022 amid the soaring relocation costs, and remote work preferences are forcing organizations to embrace flexible working models.
+After all, mobility leaders prioritizing cost-containment in 2022 amid the soaring costs of relocation, and remote work preferences are forcing organizations to embrace flexible working models.
 Localization can help meet these objectives, and more!

 So here is your crash course on “going local”: the most common localization strategies and best practices for overcoming the challenges typically associated with transitioning employees to a local model.